underlost/UnderTasker/README.md

 *   [gulp-gh-pages](https://www.npmjs.com/package/gulp-gh-pages) (Deploy easily to Github)
 *   [Jekyll](http://jekyllrb.com/) (For compiling html)

-If there’s a Gulp plugin, you can use it with UnderTasker.
+If there’s a Gulp plugin, you can (probably) use it with UnderTasker.
 Add, remove, and extend to your heart’s content.
 When you&#39;re finished, you can even publish your static site to Github Pages with a single gulp command.

 ## Getting Started